- Where you can use GitLab Flavored Markdown

 comment_tooltips

-When this feature is enabled, hovering over a link to a comment shows the author and part of the comment.
+Hovering over a link to a comment shows the author and first line of the comment.

 Embedding Observability dashboards